Tennessee Domestic Violence Attorneys

 “Cooling Off Period”

 If someone has been arrested for domestic violence in the state of Tennessee, it is required by law that they remain in jail for at least twelve hours, even if they or someone else can pay their bail.
 This is known as the “cooling-off period” and is in effect to allow the suspect time to calm down before attacking the suspect again.
-This cooling down period is required even if the suspect poses no threat to the victim/victims.
+This cooling down period is required even if the suspect poses no threat to the alleged victim/victims.

 Penalties for a Domestic Violence Charge in Tennessee